 The Court Theatre has been bringing drama, music, comedy and joy to Christchurch for almost fifty years.
 Now two new initiatives, 30 Below and Pay What You Can are to be launched to make attending the theatre more accessible.

 The first initiative, 30-Below will be launched with a gala performance of the next mainstage show, Venus in Fur and will see over 300 twenty-somethings descend on The Court to enjoy a night out at the theatre.
-There will be a limited number of seats for every performance of each mainstage show available for those 30 and under for the price of $30 per ticket.
+There will be a limited number of seats for every performance of each mainstage show available for those between 18 and 30 years-old for the price of $30 per ticket.

 Those wanting to purchase $30 tickets will need to sign up for 30 Below and will be limited to purchasing two tickets per person.
 The second ticket can be used by a person over 30 years old, however the under 30 ticket buyer must collect the tickets in person with photo ID.

 Paired with 30 Below, and launched for the season of Venus in Fur, comes Pay What You Can.
 This initiative has had great success overseas and The Court can’t wait to implement it.
 The Pay What You Can evening will fall on a Tuesday in the latter half of each show’s run.
 Tickets will be available online from opening night.
 Instead of paying the normal ticket price, audience members choose how much they would like to pay for their tickets, with options ranging from $5 - $100.
 This gives audience members the chance to choose the price option which is realistic for their lifestyle.

 The Court’s Artistic Director, Ross Gumbley, is excited to make the theatre’s work accessible to a wider range of people who otherwise might not have been able to attend the theatre.
 “These initiatives no longer make cost a barrier from people sharing the work we do.
 The theatre we produce is open to everyone and no one should miss out because of the cost of a theatre ticket.”